 Mexico has a culture of celebrating, whether it’s a saint day (which is almost every day of the year), a birthday, or a Tuesday.
 And celebrating wine is just another reason to have a party.
 Wine festivals take place almost every month of the year, but there are a few that are phenomenal and deserve a long weekend to truly appreciate.

 Festival 100 Vinos Mexicanos

-The Festival 100 Vinos Mexicanos (Festival of 100 Mexcian Wines) will take place every two years starting up again in 2024 at the end of February or beginning of March.
-It’s the most important wine festival as it showcases wines from all 8 wine regions in the country.
+The Festival 100 Vinos Mexicanos (Festival of 100 Mexican Wines) will take place every two years starting up again in 2025 at the end of February or beginning of March.
+It showcases wines from all 8 wine regions in the country.
 In 2022, it was held at La Redonda Winery, the second-largest winery in Queretaro.
-This well-organized event included music bands, VIP seating with snacks, other seating areas, food trucks, and shaded wine vendors.
+This event included music bands, VIP seating with snacks, other seating areas, food trucks, and shaded wine vendors.
 They also did a great job of advertising which Mexican wineries would be attending so we were able to make a list of some that we did not want to miss.
 Wines were poured generously, and the vendors were excited to share more information about visiting their wineries.
 This event is perfect for those new to Mexican wines and curious about the different wine regions.

 The Queretaro wine region is perfect for growing sparkling wine grapes like Chardonnay, Xarel-lo, Macabeo and Parallada.
 The Spanish cava producer Freixenet recognized this in the 1970s and has been a leader in wine production for decades.
 Bubble Fest celebrates sparkling wine ranging from sweet to brut with perfect weather, bands, and a good time.